Do you want to develop expert knowledge and skills in medicine for the older person?

 The expanding role of the multidisciplinary team, the importance of expert communication and teamwork between clinicians across clinical sites and settings is emphasised throughout this programme.

-This course has been designed for physicians and general practitioners who have an interest or specialise in the care of the older person.
+This course has been designed for physicians and general practitioners who have an interest in the care of the older person.

 Ireland's ageing population requires a concerted effort by all healthcare professionals so that the future of old age in Ireland is one that promises everyone a healthier, more secure, and fulfilled later life.